We use two operators * (for tuples) and ** (for dictionaries).

-2. Used in Django framework to send variable arguments to view functions.
+- Used in the Django framework to send variable arguments to view functions.

-4. Modification of arguments become easy, but at the same time validation is not proper, so they must be used with care.
+- Modification of arguments becomes easy, but at the same time validation is not proper, so they must be used with care.

 Please write comments if you find anything incorrect, or you want to share more information about the topic discussed above

 Attention geek!
 Strengthen your foundations with the Python Programming Foundation Course and learn the basics.

 To begin with, your interview preparations Enhance your Data Structures concepts with the Python DS Course.
 And to begin with your Machine Learning Journey, join the Machine Learning – Basic Level Course